 Anaphylaxis Community Experts (ACEs) Would you know the symptoms of life-threatening anaphylaxis?
 Find out about AANMA’s new community outreach program.

-Breathe: It’s the Law All 50 states have laws protecting students’ rights to carry and use prescribed asthma medications at school; 48 have similar laws regarding anaphylaxis medications.
-The two states remaining: New York and Rhode Island.
+Breathe: It’s the Law All 50 states have laws protecting students’ rights to carry and use prescribed asthma medications at school; 49 have similar laws regarding anaphylaxis medications.
+The one state remaining: New York.
 Find out the status of your state laws here .

 How to Identify an Anaphylaxis Emergency